Youth of the Year Award

 About

 The Youth of the Year Award recognizes youth who demonstrate dedication through volunteer work for a worthy cause.
 This award is presented annually by the NSBA Foundation to a deserving youth who has gone above and beyond to exhibit exemplary character in helping others through community service.
 The purpose is to promote and celebrate service work in our youth.
-The recipient will receive a $4,000 scholarship from the Susan Scott Memorial Fund.
+The recipient will receive a $7,500 scholarship from the Susan Scott Memorial Fund.
 In addition to the scholarship, a $500 donation is made to a charity of choice in the winner’s name.
-Recipients will be featured in a spotlight in The Way To Go magazine and recognized at the annual NSBA Honors Banquet in Tulsa, Oklahoma.
+The NSBA Foundation will also present up to four National Finalists will receive a $2,000 stipend.
+Finalists will be featured in a spotlight in The Way To Go magazine and recognized at the annual NSBA Honors Banquet in Tulsa, Oklahoma.

 Susan Scott Memorial Fund